WEBINAR: 2024 CTV State of the Union

 What Is Connected TV Advertising?

 CTV advertising describes the video ads served to viewers using connected TVs to stream their favorite movies and shows.
-The benefits of CTV as compared to traditional TV advertising all tie back to date.
+The benefits of CTV as compared to traditional TV advertising all tie back to data.
 Namely, when placing ads in these digital environments, marketers gain access to deep insight about the users they’re targeting and the actions viewers take following exposure.

 This allows for much more data-driven tactics, including: